 \subsubsection{Hyperparameters \& Trade-offs.}

 Training involves balancing learning from expert demonstrations with exploration driven by the $\varepsilon$-greedy strategy.
-Giving a higher weight to the demonstration buffer or imitation loss encourages the agent to closely mimic the expert heuristics, yielding a reliable initial policy but limiting its ability to discover improvements.
-In contrast, giving a higher weight to exploration encourages the agent to deviate from the expert demonstrations, and uncover more effective splitting choices, at the cost of occasionally performing poorly during training.

-Another important trade-off is between training time and final performance.
-While the agent's policy generally improves with additional training epochs, this comes at the cost of increased computational resources.
-Thus, hyperparameters must be chosen to maximize performance without making the training process prohibitively expensive.

-In the $\varepsilon$-greedy strategy, we adopt a standard $\varepsilon$-decay schedule to manage this trade-off: starting at 1.0 and multiplying by 0.95 each iteration until reaching minimum of 0.05, providing broad early exploration and near-greedy behavior later.
+Greater weight on demonstrations or the imitation loss yields a stronger initial policy, but may limit the discovery of improved splitting decisions.
+We use a standard $\varepsilon$-decay schedule, starting at 1.0 and multiplying by 0.95 each iteration until reaching a minimum of 0.05.

-A key advantage of our approach is that the trained agent, once deployed, operates on unseen properties and networks without needing to be retrained for each new query.
-It initially leverages the most effective heuristic (Pseudo-Impact, BaBSR, or polarity) to guide its initial decisions but continues to refine its policy via self-play within each verification run.
-In practice, this enables the agent to reduce both the average number of splits and total verification time across a diverse set of properties and networks after just one training session.
+As in most reinforcement-learning settings, there is also a trade-off between training time and final performance; accordingly, all reported experiments use a fixed hyperparameter configuration selected in preliminary experiments and applied uniformly throughout the evaluation.